mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ## What's missing?

+There are a few components that I consciously chose not to include in my build due to price, complexity, or physical space.

 ### Graphics card (GPU)

-As I mentioned above, with space and ports at a premium, I wanted to avoid graphics card.
+As I mentioned above, with space and ports at a premium, purposely avoided the need for a graphics card.
 I chose a motherboard and CPU combination that supported graphics rendering without an external card.

 ### Host bus adaptor (HBA)

-A lot of NAS builds include a host bus adaptor (HBA).
+Many NAS builds include a host bus adaptor (HBA).
+TODO: Explain HBA.

+I chose not to include an HBA in my build, but I intentionally left a PCI slot available if I need one in the future.
 I chose against an HBA.
 It seems like a pain in the butt.

 My motherboard had four SATA ports, so I figured I could start with four disks.
 When I need to add disks, I'll buy an HBA.
 I made sure to leave an available PCI slot for that purpose.

 ### ECC RAM

 I saw people urging ECC RAM.
 ECC RAM does XX.
-At first, I thought I had to get it, but then I realized I've been using computers without ECC RAM for the past 30 years, and I've never noticed any data corruption, so I didn't think it was worth doubling the price.
+At first, I thought I had to get it, but then I realized I've been using computers without ECC RAM for the past 30 years, and I've never noticed any data corruption.
+And ECC RAM changes not just the RAM, but you'd also need an enterprise-grade motherboard and CPU.
+I didn't think it was worth doubling the price to reduce such a small risk of data corruption.

-If I was building a server that was going to be under heavy load from multiple users all day, then sure I'd spring for a build with ECC RAM.
+If I was building a server that was going to be under heavy load from multiple users all day, then I'd spring for a build with ECC RAM.
 But for home needs, I think simple consumer-grade RAM should be fine.

 ### SLOG disk

 Before writing data to disk, ZFS first writes an entry in the transaction log.
 When you store the transaction log on the same disk as your data, you take a performance hit because ZFS has to do two separate writes to the same disk.
 Many ZFS builds include a separate, dedicated disk for storing the SLOG, using high-performance SSD.
-Serve The Home found [significant speed improvements](https://www.servethehome.com/exploring-best-zfs-zil-slog-ssd-intel-optane-nand/) with a SLOG disk.
+Serve The Home found that a SLOG disk [improved read and write performance significantly](https://www.servethehome.com/exploring-best-zfs-zil-slog-ssd-intel-optane-nand/).

 I decided against the SLOG disk because I'm limited by ports and drive bays.
 Adding a SLOG disk meant either forfeiting my only PCI slot or one of my six drive bays.
 I'd rather leave myself room to expand capacity later.

-Also, most of my disk operations on this server will be over the network.
-I suspected that my network would be the bottleneck rather than optimizing disk writes.

 If I were building a rack-mounted server with 16 drive bays, I definitely would have reserved some for a SLOG disk, but it didn't seem worth it in my build.

+Most of my disk operations on this server will be over the network.
+I suspected that my network would be the bottleneck rather than disk I/O.

 ## Preventing concurrent disk failures

 Recall that I chose raidz1, which protects me if one disk fails.
 If two or more drives fail at once, I'll suffer data loss.

 Based on Backblaze's stats, the average failure rate of each disk is only 0.5-4% per year.
 Naively, the probability of two disks failing at once would seem vanishingly small.

-Disks aren't statistically independent.
-If one disk fails, the odds of another disk failing are much higher if it:
+But disks aren't statistically independent.
+If one disk fails, the odds of another disk failing are much higher if it's the same model, from the same manufacturing batch, and it spent its life in the same environment processing a similar workload.

-- has the same model number
-- was manufactured in the same batch
-- operated in the same environment
-- processed a similar disk load

 Given this, I did what I could to reduce the risk of concurrent disk failures.
 I chose two different models of disk from two different manufacturers.
 To reduce the chances of getting disks in the same manufacturing batch, I bought the disks from different vendors.
 I can't say how much this matters, but it didn't increase costs significantly, so why not?